wp-plugins/twitter-widget-with-styling/readme.txt

 You can, but it will probably not load any styling in the second widget.

+= Is WordPress MultiSite supported? =

+Not really.
+I heard there is funky behaviour with activating and deactivating the plugin.
+I will look at it soon.

 == Screenshots ==

 1. Screenshot of the widget in the admin section.